solana-foundation/solana-improvement-documents/proposals/0064-transaction-receipt.md

 The tree is derived from a vector of TransactionReceiptData objects.
 It is designed to feature the following properties:

-- The Merkle tree construction used is an extension of the PoH tree.
+- The Merkle tree construction used is an extension of the tree construction used in PoH.
+  (With different input data)

 - The tree derivation function is surjective:
   Each vector of transaction receipts results in a unique tree,